 You can connect multiple RS-422 or RS-485 devices to a serial port.
 If you have an

 Serial ports consist of two signal types: data signals and control signals.
 To support these signal types, as well as the signal ground, the RS-232 standard defines a 25-pin connection.
 However, most PCs and UNIX® platforms use a 9-pin connection.
 In fact, only three pins are required for serial port communications: one for receiving data, one for transmitting data, and one for the signal ground.

-The pin assignment scheme for a 9-pin male connector on a DTE is given below.
+The following figure shows a pin assignment scheme for a nine-pin male connector on a DTE.

-The pins and signals associated with the 9-pin connector are described below.
-Refer to the RS-232 or the RS-485 standard for a description of the signals and pin assignments used for a 25-pin connector.
+This table describes the pins and signals associated with the nine-pin connector.
+Refer to the RS-232 or the RS-485 standard for a description of the signals and pin assignments for a 25-pin connector.

 Serial Port Pin and Signal Assignments